 Luxembourg and Norway are also very generous on aid, giving 1.06 and 1 percent of GNI each.
 In absolute terms, the United States gives the most foreign assistance, but it scores relatively badly because its aid represents only 0.19 percent of its national income.
 Compared to other CDI countries, Slovakia and Poland were the least generous aid donors, contributing only 0.09 percent of their GNI each to international aid.

 Aid quality is notoriously difficult to measure, but can be as important as the amount of aid that a country gives.
 On our indicators, Ireland comes top, followed by Denmark and the UK.
 Canada gives aid to more effective multilateral agencies.
-Italy and Belgium have the worst bilateral aid, and New Zealand and Greece make poor choices among multilaterals.
+To reduce the burden on recipient countries, Spain and Austria should increasingly coordinate their missions and Australia and New Zealand could invest more in multilaterals.

 Foreign investment can drive growth and jobs in poor countries but also instability, corruption, and exploitation.